Horizons (Epcot): Disneyland

 Some of the attraction's robots appeared in the entry mural of Innoventions in Tomorrowland.

 Walt Disney World Resort

 Mission: SPACE

 A number of tributes to Horizons can be found throughout its successor attraction, Mission: SPACE.
 The center of the gravity wheel in the queue has the attraction logo, and a stylized version also appears on the front of the checkout counter in the Cargo Bay gift shop at the exit to the attraction.
-Also, following the attraction's 2017 refurbishment, a new mural added to the entrance features the space station Brava Centauri orbiting the Earth.
+Also, following the 2017 refurbishment, a new mural added to the entrance features the space station Brava Centauri orbiting the Earth.

+The concrete planter west of the current attraction is a physical remnant of the previous installation where the main sign for Horizons once stood, and reflects the distinctive shape of the original ride building.

 Space Mountain

-When it was refurbished in 2009, Space Mountain included a number of tributes to Horizons in its post-show:
+Space Mountain includes a number of tributes to Horizons in its post-show: